 Industrial property – the quiet achiever

 Whilst retail has also had a strong recovery, the higher interest rate environment is starting to bite with consumer spending now slowing.
 The problematic office market has definitely been the laggard as uncertainty over the working from home arrangements remains a key headwind in creating a more balanced market.
-The residential sector in its various forms did also initially recover post COVID-19 but it has been the higher interest rates for longer that is now creating an affordability challenge (for both for buyers and developers) and as a result, is experiencing subdued activity levels.
+The residential sector in its various forms did also initially recover post covid but higher interest rates for longer is now creating an affordability challenge (for both for buyers and developers) and as a result, is experiencing subdued activity levels.
 For the industrial sector however, investment performance overall has been remarkable despite the corresponding interest rate rises as the evolving macro-economic forces and the sectors versatility has seen the space experience strong rental growth along with capital appreciation.

 Within the industrial sector, the core traditional logistics service offering provides the critical link between the manufacturing and processing of goods with consumer end markets.
 As the Australian economy has grown so too has consumer needs along with the drive for greater supply chain productivity which all supports increased demand for industrial property.
 Advances in technology have also played a key role in the evolution of the industrial space along with the creation of new specialist sub-categories that include offerings like trade parks, data centres, self-storage along with cold and open storage.
 This list could easily be expanded to capture other specific uses like hi-tech labs, recycling operations or dark kitchens (a business model focused on food delivery without dining space, primarily serving customers through online orders).